What Is Dill Weed Used For? Complete Guide to Cooking, Health Benefits & Buying Tips

 1. Fresh vs. Dried Dill

 While both forms have their uses, fresh dill offers a more vibrant flavor.
-If using dried dill, remember that it’s more concentrated—use about one-third the amount of fresh dill.
+According to the Food Network, dried dill is more concentrated—use about one-third the amount of fresh dill for equivalent flavor.

 Usage Recommended Amount (Fresh) Recommended Amount (Dried)